Print

 Excerpt from ERG Guide 118 [Gases - Flammable - Corrosive]:

-ELIMINATE all ignition sources (no smoking, flares, sparks or flames in immediate area).
+ELIMINATE all ignition sources (no smoking, flares, sparks or flames) from immediate area.
 All equipment used when handling the product must be grounded.
-Fully encapsulating, vapor-protective clothing should be worn for spills and leaks with no fire.
 Do not touch or walk through spilled material.
 Stop leak if you can do it without risk.
 If possible, turn leaking containers so that gas escapes rather than liquid.
 Use water spray to reduce vapors or divert vapor cloud drift.
 Avoid allowing water runoff to contact spilled material.
 Do not direct water at spill or source of leak.
 Isolate area until gas has dispersed.
-(ERG, 2016)
+(ERG, 2024)

 Protective Clothing

-Wash skin: If the chemical is in solution, the worker should immediately wash the skin when it becomes contaminated.
+Wash skin: WHEN CONTAMINATED (SOLUTION) - If this chemical is in solution, the worker should immediately wash the skin when it becomes contaminated.

 DuPont Tychem® Suit Fabrics